 No-code apps are user-friendly and almost anyone can figure out how to build on them.
-Even if you’re a professional programmer with extensive experience who can deal with different IT projects efficiently, you will still be able to boost your productivity with no-code tools, saving time on mastering the most up-to-date technologies as they are usually incorporated by no-code tools.
+Even if you’re a professional programmer with extensive experience who can deal with different IT projects efficiently, you will still be able to boost your productivity with no-code tools, saving time on mastering the most up-to-date technologies as no-code tools usually incorporate them.
 Other people without technical knowledge are simply able to start creating.

 This also gives several opportunities to businesses.
 You can reduce expenses by reducing the number of IT specialists and reducing the overall time of product development.
 This in turn, decreases the time companies have to wait before they can start monetizing their software.

 No-code and low-code tools can also automate and simplify many parts of your work.
 Automation systems can help sales and marketing teams send out emails while their targets are most active, even if they’re in a different time zone.
 This in turn can help generate more leads for less effort.